TritonVM/triton-vm/specification/arithmetization.md

 The operational stack is where the program stores simple elementary operations, function arguments, and pointers to important objects.
 There are ?-many registers (`st0` through `st?`) that the program can access directly.
 These registers correspond to the top of the stack.
-The rest of the operational stack is stored in a dedicated memory object called Operational Stack Memory.
+The rest of the operational stack is stored in a dedicated memory object called Operational Stack Underflow Memory.

 The operational stack table contains a subset of the columns of the processor table – specifically, the cycle counter `clk`, the current instruction `ci`, the operation stack value `osv` and pointer `osp`.